Evaluation of Satisfactory Academic Progress (SAP)

 The following actions are taken when a student fails to achieve satisfactory academic progress in the BFA program as ascertained by either of the College's measures.

-Students Admitted to MECA&D on Academic Probation
+Students Admitted to MECA&D's BFA program on Academic Probation

-The Director of Admissions will determine if a student is to be admitted to the college on Academic Probation and will notify that student in writing.
+The Director of Admissions will determine if a student is to be admitted to the College on Academic Probation and will notify that student in writing.
 A student who achieves a 2.0 or better in their first semester will be removed from Academic Probation.
 If a student's GPA falls below a 1.7 (C-) during their first semester, they will be academically dismissed.

 Academic Probation

-Students who earn a semester grade point average below 2.0 and/or they have earned less than 67% of their attempted credit hours, are placed on Academic Probation for the following semester.
+Students who have earned less than 67% of their attempted credit hours are placed on Academic Probation for the following semester.
 Students remain Title IV Financial Aid eligible while on academic probation.
 See Satisfactory Academic Progress.

 Academic Dismissal